fluffypony/mcp-code-indexer/docs/api-reference.md

 ### search_descriptions

-Searches through all file descriptions in a project to find files related to specific functionality.
+Searches through all file descriptions in a project to find files related to specific functionality using intelligent query preprocessing.
+Features include:

+- **Multi-word search**: `"grpc proto"` finds files containing both terms regardless of order
+- **Operator escaping**: FTS5 operators (`AND`, `OR`, `NOT`, `NEAR`) are treated as literal search terms
+- **Whole word matching**: Prevents partial matches for more precise results
+- **Case insensitive**: Works regardless of case in query or descriptions

 Use this for large codebases instead of loading the entire structure.
-Returns files ranked by relevance.
+Returns files ranked by relevance using BM25 scoring.

 #### Parameters